-Figure 1 outlines the differences between the energy consumption by minutes between the different versions (C code and ML library or framework) of an implemented PRNG algorithm.
-Overall, we compare the energy consumption of all C implementations and all Python implementations, resulting in around 20% more energy consumed by minutes by Python implementations.
-In this figure, we did not take into account one by one numbers generation from NumPy because of they consume much more energy per minute (see tables 5 and 6).
-This difference is probably due to the low efficiency of NumPy to generate one by one pseudo random numbers, the blocks approach being much more efficient.
+Energy consumption in Joule by minutes for each experiment, on 64 bits double implementations.
+In this figure, we did not take into account one by one numbers generation from NumPy because they consume much more energy per minute (see Tables 5 and 6).
+This difference is probably due to the low efficiency of NumPy to generate one by one pseudorandom numbers, the blocks approach being much more efficient.